schmittjoh/JMSTwigJsBundle/Resources/doc/index.rst

 Custom Integration
 ~~~~~~~~~~~~~~~~~~
 If you need to customize your integration, this bundle makes a service named
-"jms_twig_js.compilation_request_handler" available, which is the entry point
+"twig_js.compilation_request_handler" available, which is the entry point
 for compilation.

 You can also have a look at the DemoCompilationController for a starting point.